Bedtime & Screen Time Rules

 Tip: Allow educational apps during homework time by going to App Rules and marking them as "Always Allowed."

 Sometimes rules need to bend.
-ParentalEdge makes this easy:
+ParentalEdge makes this easy without changing permanent limits:

 How Extensions Work